epics-modules/Dante/docs/source/index.rst

 List mode
 ---------
 These are the records for list mode.
+They are contained in dante.template.

 .. cssclass:: table-bordered table-striped table-hover
 .. list-table::